Bowden remembered as coaching legend on and off the field

 Current Florida State coach Mike Norvell called the folksy Southerner the program’s “patriarch.”

+Former Florida State running back Amp Lee recalled Bowden’s pep talks the night before a game.

+“He’d always say, ‘Amp, where are you?’ … ‘I’m right here Coach.’
+He’d look me dead in my face and say ‘Amp, I need you to be the best running back on that field tomorrow.
+Light it up.’
+I’d always respond, ‘I got you Coach,’” Lee said.

-And Chris Weinke, the Heisman Trophy winner who helped quarterback the Seminoles to a second national championship under Bowden in 1999, used the hashtag “greatestofalltime” to discuss his former coach.
+Chris Weinke, Florida State’s second Heisman Trophy winner and quarterback of the Seminoles’ second national championship team under Bowden in 1999, used the hashtag “greatestofalltime.”

 At last month’s ACC media days, Swinney recalled a memory of Bowden from earlier in his career at a coaches’ meeting.